LachCrafter/CrystalDelay/README.md

 ## Features
 - **Ping-Independent Delays**: Adds a fixed delay to the destruction of End Crystals to mitigate advantages from lower ping times.
-- **Easy Configuration**: Simple configuration file to adjust the delay to suit server needs.
 - **Performance Optimized**: Minimally impacts server performance, ensuring a smooth gameplay experience.

 ## Installation